andrewchambers/bupstash/doc/technical_overview.md

 # Technical overview

 This document explains the datastructures and details of the archivist backup/storage system.
+Archivist stores arbitrary data streams into an encrypted repository, with an associated set of arbitrary encrypted key/value metadata that can be queried.

 First, lets cover the basics of using archivist for context: